Lumi-supercomputer/lumi-userguide/docs/software/index.md

 - Central LUMI software stacks

-    A full overview of software, that is either installed in the [LUMI software stacks][software-stacks], or available as a LUMI-specific build recipe for the [EasyBuild][easybuild] package manager, can be found in the [LUMI software library][software-library].
+    A full overview of software, that is either pre-installed in the [LUMI software stacks][software-stacks], or available as a user-installable LUMI-specific build recipe for the [EasyBuild][easybuild] package manager, can be found in the [LUMI software library][software-library].
+The information, if a software is pre-installed or user-installable, can be found when you open the page of the specific software.
 For software installed in the
     [central LUMI software stacks][software-stacks], the first channel to get help on a specific module is through the `module help` command, but the LUMI [Software Library pages][software-library] sometimes contain more information on how to run the software, or more information about specific options that were chosen when installing the software on LUMI.
+Consult the [module environment page][module-env] for instructions on identifying the pre-installed software on LUMI through the module system instead.
+    Read more about the user-installable software with EasyBuild in the [next section](#installing-additional-software).

-- Local software collections
+- Software collections by local organizations

-    There is also pre-installed software available on LUMI provided by local LUMI consortium organizations.
+    There is also pre-installed software available provided by local LUMI consortium organizations.
 These software collections are available for all LUMI users, but are updated and supported by the local LUMI consortium organizations themselves, not by the LUMI User Support Team.